Definition:

 Research

-• Lakoff, G. (1987).
+Summary: The foundational systematic statement of cognitive grammar; establishes the theoretical architecture that anchors the broader cognitive linguistics tradition. - Lakoff, G. (1987).
 Women, Fire and Dangerous Things: What Categories Reveal about the Mind.
-University of Chicago Press. — Prototype theory, embodied cognition, and linguistic category structure.
+University of Chicago Press.

-• Robinson, P., & Ellis, N. C. (Eds.)
+Summary: Establishes prototype theory, embodied cognition, and the conceptual basis of linguistic category structure; one of the founding texts of cognitive linguistics. - Robinson, P., & Ellis, N. C. (Eds.)
 (2008).
 Handbook of Cognitive Linguistics and Second Language Acquisition.
-Routledge. — Comprehensive applied volume connecting CL theories to SLA research.
+Routledge.